-Transportation employees who receive an injury while working should immediately report the injury to the shop foreman or Administrative Secretary in the event the shop foreman is unavailable.
+Transportation employees who receive an injury while working should immediately report the injury to their immediate supervisor or Administrative Secretary in the event the supervisor is unavailable.
 Employees should then complete the on-the-job injury paperwork as specified in the On-the-Job Injury Policy #5.12.4.
 See page 14 of the Employee Handbook for more information.